-In addition to free content marketing tools, if you really want to build a growth machine, HubSpot has a world-class CMS and the most powerful marketing automation platform in the industry and allows you to centralize everything to a free CRM.
-This means that, at each and every level of a company’s growth, HubSpot has some solution that can help you build your content marketing program.
+In addition to free content marketing tools, if you really want to build a growth machine, HubSpot has a world-class CMS and the most powerful marketing automation platform in the industry and allows you to centralize everything within a free CRM.
+This means that, at each and every level of a company’s growth, HubSpot has a solution that can help you build your content marketing program.

 HubSpot also makes products for sales and service teams.
 As such, it can really be the ground control for your whole business.

 WordPress is the most widely used CMS in the world.
-As of August 2018, VentureBeat reported that WordPress powers about 30% of the internet in general.
+Search Engine Journal reports that WordPress powers about 39.5% of all sites on the web.

-Social proof can sometimes lead us astray, but in this case, it turns out that WordPress is a pretty powerful tool, both at the beginning stages and as your grow your content marketing program (it’s used by sites like The New Yorker and The Next Web)
+Social proof can sometimes lead us astray, but in this case, it turns out that WordPress is a pretty powerful tool, both at the beginning stages and as you grow your content marketing program (and it’s used by sites like The New Yorker and The Next Web).